emiarbol/galaxy_virologist_training/exercises/04_assembly_illumina.md

 ## 1. Description
 Sometimes, we don't have a reference genome to map against, or we want to reconstruct a genome without any bias caused by a reference.
 In such cases, we need to do a _de novo assembly_.
 This type of analysis tries to reconstruct the original genome without any template, using only the reads.
 Some considerations:
-- When we assemble, the longer longer the reads are, the longer the size of the library fragments will be, and the easier it gets for the assembler.
+- When we assemble, the longer the reads are and the longer the size of the library fragments the easier it gets for the assembler.
 That's why pacbio or nanopore are recommended for assembly.
 Think of it like a puzzle, the bigger the pieces, the easier it is to form the image.
 - It's almost imposible to reconstruct the entire genome of a large-genome microorganism with only one sequencing, although it can be done for smaller ones, like viruses.
 - Assembly is not recommended for amplicon based libraries due to the depth of coverage uneveness and the amplicons intrinsic bias.